JetBrains/ring-ui/docs/breaking-changes.md

 See the “breaking change” commits [in Upsource](https://upsource.jetbrains.com/ring-ui/view?query=path:%20%7B%2A%2Fbreaking-changes.md%7D%20and%20not%20%22Wording%22).

-### 15-11-2016: Footer doesn't have "ring-footer_floating" modificator support: "floating" prop should be used instead
+### 15-11-2016: Footer no longer supports the "ring-footer_floating" modifier, use "floating" prop instead

 Before:
 ```